embassynetwork/modernomad/docs/deployment.md

 ## Cloudflare

 We are set up to use Cloudflare for DNS which also includes a CDN.
+All requests to the app go through Cloudflare, and it caches what it can.
+This is just static files and media currently -- both documented in more detail below.

 ## Static files